istio/istio/tests/e2e/UsingGKE.md

 make docker

 # Push images to docker registry
-# If you use minikube and its docker environment, images will be  available in minikube for use,
-# you can skip this step.
 make push

 # the hub/tag set in your .istiorc.mk will be used by the test.